LarkspurCA/androidweardocs/data.rst

 Data Layer DataMap Objects
 ===========================

-By Michael Hahn, January 2015
+By Michael K. Hahn, January 2015

 The wearable data layer can sync either messages or data.
 A message contains a single text string, but data is typically wrapped in a DataMap object.
 A DataMap is similar to a Bundle in that it contains a collection of one or more of data types, stored as key/value pairs.
 Android uses a Bundle to encapsulate data exchanged between activities.
 Similarly, wearable apps can use a DataMap to encapsulate the data exchanged over the wearable data layer.